Arka-cell/DepLength/README.md

 DepLength is a calculator for the dependency length of sentences in English.

-#### NOTE!
-TURN GITHUB INTO LIGHT MODE TO SEE DEPENDENCY LENGTH MATHEMATICAL NOTATION
 ### What is Dependency Length?
 Considering the following sentences: